 Any improvement you make to your home should be done with the forethought of improving its value and increasing its appeal to prospective buyers.
 One of the least expensive ways to accomplish this is to grab a can of paint and a brush and get to work to create a positive first impression of your home.

-Selecting warm neutral colors can make buyers more easily visualize themselves living in your home.
-Color choice will determine if an interior space appears larger and more spacious or smaller and cozier.
+Selecting warm neutral colours can make buyers more easily visualize themselves living in your home.
+Colour choice will determine if an interior space appears larger and more spacious or smaller and cozier.
 Light tones can help increase the openness of a small space, while darker tones tend to create more intimacy.

 Since buyers seem to home in on kitchens and bathrooms during the hunt for a new home, you will want to prioritize your painting to transform these two areas.
-The right colors and application will help define important spaces.
-Consider creating colored accent wall areas to draw attention to any unique architectural features, such as alcoves, recesses, and soffits.
+The right colours and application will help define important spaces.
+Consider creating coloured accent wall areas to draw attention to any unique architectural features, such as alcoves, recesses, and soffits.

 For exterior painting, focus on the true “first impression” of your home by selecting colours that will appeal to a wide array of buyers.
 If in doubt, give me a call or send me an email so I can share more helpful hints for increasing your home’s value and marketing success.